 According to current interpretation of the Animals Act, 1971, owners of animals are regarded in law as being liable for their actions irrespective of whether they keep the animal and of whether negligence on the part of the keeper is established.

 If you own an animal you are just as much at risk of being held liable for the consequences of its actions, regardless of whether you have never even seen it, or are, in fact, its regular keeper.

-Surely my trainer will have cover for this sort of thing?
+Surely my trainer or boarding stud will have cover for this sort of thing?

-Yes, most likely and in some cases this will extend to include you as owner, while your horse is in training - you should ask your trainer to confirm this and the limit of indemnity.
+Yes, most likely and in some cases this will extend to include you as owner, while your horse is in their care - you should ask your trainer or the stud manager to confirm this and the limit of indemnity.

-So, if my trainer has insurance, why do I need my own?
+So, if my trainer or the stud I am using has insurance, why do I need my own?

-It may easily be that you are not covered by your trainer's insurance; in which case the trainer's insurer may look to you for a contribution if it has to meet a claim on behalf of the trainer.
-Also, if your horse is resting or spelling out of training and moves from your trainer's yard, you may not be afforded similar cover by other establishments.
-If you have your horse at home then you may have cover under your household insurance, but it is unlikely to be your insurer's intention to provide this cover for a racehorse (though they may not actually have excluded it) as opposed to a domestic pet.
+It may easily be that you are not covered by your trainer's or the stud's insurance; in which case their insurer may look to you for a contribution if it has to meet a claim on behalf of the trainer or stud.
+Also, if your racehorse is resting or spelling out of training and moves from your trainer's yard, you may not be afforded similar cover by other establishments.

+If you have your horse at home then you may have cover under your household insurance, but it is unlikely to be your insurer's intention to provide this cover for a Thoroughbred (though they may not actually have excluded it) as opposed to a domestic pet.